Lotfi-AL/MusicQuiz/README.md

 After you have installed docker, setup the envs and cloned the project proceed with running this from the root directory:

-`docker-compose up --build`
+`npm run build`

 Docker will now spin up four containers, frontend, backend, db, and a seeder.
 And make the project available on localhost:3000.

+The project only needs to be built once, after you can use:

+`npm start`

 You are now free to check out the site as you wish.
 If you want to run our tests you can close the docker-daemon with `CTRL+C`.